Updated May 22, 2023

 psql empty_database < backup_file

-where empty_database is the database that you want to restore and backup_file is the file which was the resultant of the pg_dump command.
+where empty_database is the database you want to restore, and backup_file is the file resulting from the pg_dump command.

 psql postgres < myBackupFile;